OpenPeopleStudio/orb/orb-system/docs/ORB_IDENTITY.md

 - Use `OrbContext` to pass role information
 - Document which role a module belongs to
 - Follow the canonical definitions above
+- When adding new agents, update `packages/forge/src/agents.ts` with rationale